-Healthy Turkey Chili is a healthy, hearty chili made with lean turkey, kidney beans, corn, and bell pepper.
+Healthy Turkey Chili is a healthy, hearty chili made with lean turkey, red kidney beans, corn, and bell pepper.
 It's loaded with protein and fiber without sacrificing any flavor.
 This heart-healthy dinner can be made on a weeknight in under 45 minutes and yields plenty of leftovers.

 The Best Weeknight Turkey Chili Recipe

 Since heart health is so important, I make sure our dinner rotation is full of healthy meals that are full of flavor.
-I particularly enjoy a hot bowl of Healthy Turkey Chili with a side of Jalapeño Cheddar Cornbread with Miso year-round, even in the summer months.
+I particularly enjoy a hot bowl of Ground Turkey Chili with a side of Jalapeño Cheddar Cornbread with Miso year-round, even in the summer months.

 How to Add Flavor with Toppings